 Since Parkinson’s Disease affects your motor patterns and movement planning, you may be at higher risk of falls.
 For this reason, balance training is typically a crucial part of physical therapy.

-Balance training can help reduce your risk of falls, improve your confidence while moving, and improve your walking ability, regardless of a Parkinson’s disease diagnosis.
+Balance training can help reduce the risk of falls, improve confidence while moving, and improve walking ability, regardless of a Parkinson’s disease diagnosis.

 Task-Specific Training and Gait Training